usri/aks-levelup/Kustomize/README.md

 resources:
   - 01-pod-storage.yaml

+# use &lt;ctrl&gt;&lt;D&lt; to save and exit the new file
-# Return to root of prodject
+# Return to root of project
 cd ..

 # Confirm you are in the root of your project (one directory above the UAT folder)
 # Test/Debug you customization, you should see UAT as the namespace
 kubectl kustomize uat

-# Write to a ymal file.
-This could be deoployed.
+# Write to a yaml file.
+This file can be deployed.
 kubectl kustomize uat > out.yaml

 # Apply directly to the cluster (note the -k option)
 kubectl apply -k uat/

-# Look for pods
+# Look for pods in the root namespace
 # None should be visible
 kubectl get pods